eriknomitch/esp-ota-upload/README.md

 For the first run, plug in your ESP8266 and execute `./upload`.

 After that, you'll be able to do OTA uploads.
-Edit `src/Main.ino` as you'd like for your specific application
+Edit `src/Main.ino` as you'd like for your specific application and execute `./upload` again after finding the IP/local domain of your ESP and setting it in `.env`.